The Ruthven Institute Hub

 As part of our Research work we produce brief Practice Notes explaining key concepts and findings for practitioners:

 Hub Staff and Partners

-Professor André Sammartino leads the RI Hub.
-André is Deputy Head of the Department of Management & Marketing at the University of Melbourne, and has a PhD from Melbourne.
+Associate Professor André Sammartino leads the RI Hub.
+André is based in the Department of Management & Marketing at the University of Melbourne, and has a PhD from Melbourne.
 He has extensive teaching experience in strategic management, business judgement, consulting and international business subjects.
 André has published in Strategic Management Journal, Journal of International Business Studies and California Management Review on a range of topics include top management team decision-making, assessment of country risk, and the geographic spread of multinationals.
 André has been a visitor at Copenhagen Business School, Temple University and Bocconi.
 He recently received ARC funding for a project on the history of inward foreign direct investment into Australia.